Claim: Proposed constitutional amendment seeks to require that laws apply equally to U.S. citizens and members of Congress.

 Serving in Congress is an honor, not a career.
 The Founding Fathers envisioned citizen legislators, so ours should serve their term(s), then go home and back to work.

 Origins: The "proposed 28th Amendment" to the U.S. Constitution outlined above (sometimes circulated in modified form as the "Congressional Reform Act of 2011") suggests that all laws made by Congress applying to citizens of the United States apply equally to members of Congress themselves (a sentiment which is commonly expressed by critics of health reform efforts).
-Although this item could be said to have no real "true" or "false" quality to it (since it's just a hypothetical proposal), we're rating it "mostly false" because the supporting arguments it puts forward are all false, and the answers to common questions asked about it are all negative:
+Although this item could be said to have no real "true" or "false" quality to it (since what it referenced was just a hypothetical proposal and not a real piece of legislation), all of the supporting arguments accompanying it are false, and the answers to common questions asked about it are all nearly all negative:

 Is this [text] the actual 28th Amendment to the U.S. Constitution?